NixOS/nix.dev/source/contributing/documentation/resources.md

 # Documentation resources

-This is an overview of documentation resources for Nix, Nixpkgs, and NixOS, with suggestions how you can help to improve them.
+This is an overview of documentation resources for Nix, Nixpkgs, and NixOS, with suggestions for how you can help to improve them.

 ## Reference manuals